 Add to that some of the best food and drink in Scotland from a Michelin-starred restaurant just across the water in Skye or our cosy hotels and restaurants here in Plockton.
 You can learn to sea kayak, take the scenic train to Inverness, or explore the mountains of Skye and Torridon, or cruise the waters of the west coast to see whales,dolphins, otters, eagles and much more.

-In and around Plockton:
+In and around Plockton.

-For over 30 years Calum has been operating Calum's Seal Trips taking visitors out to see the seals and wildlife in the waters of Lochcarron.
-Operating from Easter to October the one hour seal trips have a unique guarantee, 'free if we don't see seals', and during the season the 'Sula Mhor' has evening music and fishing cruises, can be chartered for a wedding, or private charter.
+Scotland's finest seal trips: For over 30 years Calum has been operating Calum's Seal Trips taking visitors out to see the seals and wildlife in the waters of Lochcarron.
+Operating from Easter to October the one hour seal trips have a unique guarantee, 'free if we don't see seals', and during the season the 'Sula Mhor' has evening music cruises, we can be chartered for a wedding, or private charter.

 This is just the start, head out of the village to see and do even more.